manishteezy/Housing-price-prediction/README.md

 - We used "Random Forest Regressor" to train and predict the the selling price of the house after taking in the different parameters into consideration.

 ## Files Description
-- "Predictr" folder is predicting the selling price of house
 - "Trainr" folder is training the model on the given dataset
 - "Trainr/models/prices_nb.pkl" is the model which is trained on the dataset and used for predicting the selling price
 - "Trainr/data/train.csv" is the training dataset on which the model is trained